base-link/base/book/packages.md

 ```

 If there are more than 256 downloads, it can't be deleted without
-reaching out to support at meet@term.surf.
+reaching out to support at meet@clue.surf.

 On publish to note.tree, once the package hits the server and streams
 the upload to google cloud, it generates the hash and saves the